Becoming A Certified Installer In Alaska

 The individuals on the Certified Installer list have met the minimum requirements and are currently certified.
 Certified Installers are certified to install systems throughout the state; the lists are divided into geographic categories by the installer’s primary working area.
 Certified Installers may install systems statewide except within the Municipality of Anchorage and the City of Valdez, those areas have their own programs that are administered by the City.
 Please contact those offices directly for more information.

 The certified installer program trains and certifies individuals who install onsite wastewater treatment and disposal systems in Alaska.
-Certified Installers may install septic systems single family and duplex residences and systems that serve small commercial facilities that generate less than 500 gallons per day of domestic wastewater.
-Systems that serve multiple buildings, commercial facilities that generate more than 500 gallons per day and all systems that dispose of non-domestic wastewater must obtain plan approval from DEC prior to construction the system.
+Certified Installers may install septic systems for private residences and single service connection systems that serve small commercial facilities that generate less than 500 gallons per day of domestic wastewater.
+Systems that are not private residences, commercial facilities that generate more than 500 gallons per day and all systems that dispose of non-domestic wastewater must obtain plan approval from DEC prior to construction the system.
 After completion of an onsite installation, installers must submit construction details to us within 90 days.

-To become certified an individual must: (1) have a current general, excavation or water and sewer contractor's license, be working under another's license, or be employed by a government or health corporation; AND (2) attend DEC sponsored training provided by Mining and Petroleum Training Services (MAPTS); AND (3) pass a written examination; AND (4) pay the required certification fee.
+To become certified an individual must: (1) have a current general, excavation or water and sewer contractor's license, be working under another's license, or be employed by a government or health corporation; AND (2) attend DEC training course; AND (3) pass a written examination; AND (4) pay the required certification fee.
 The Municipality of Anchorage and the City of Valdez may have additional requirements.

 The Installer classes are divided according to experience.
 New students should sign up for the initial classes; those who have been previously certified should sign up for the refresher class.